 doors will open for you that wouldn't have opened for anyone else.”

 ― Joseph Campbell

 Beneath our shells of stone lives a hidden gold that is our truest self.
-This is the brilliance in the message of Finding Joe, a film by Patrick Takaya Solomon, exploring the necessity of our return to Myth, as a means to living through our spirit-through our bliss-through our authentic self.
+This is the brilliance in the message of Finding Joe, a film by Patrick Takaya Solomon.
+As an introduction to Joseph Campbell, this film challenges us to consider the necessity of our return to Myth as means to start living through our spirit-through our bliss-as our authentic self.

 I was first introduced to Joseph Campbell in 1994.
-I was working to unravel my own calling in life.
-Interested in film and in screenwriting at the time, Campbell’s words of the hero’s journey taught me of the universal messages that appear in story-telling across cultures.
+I was working then to unravel my own calling in life as depression started taking root.
+Interested in film and screenwriting at the time, Campbell’s words of the hero’s journey taught me of the universal messages that appear in story-telling across cultures.

 Campbell once said:

 “People say that what we're all seeking is a meaning for life...I think that what we're really seeking is an experience of being alive, so that our life experiences on the purely physical plane will have resonance within our innermost being and reality, so that we can actually feel the rapture of being alive.”